Our Curriculum Intent

 GCSE Media is a highly popular course at Crawshaw – our students comment that it is varied, engaging and most importantly to them, it is relevant.
 Media Studies can pave the way for a wide range of careers including journalism, advertising and marketing, publishing, social media and events management, TV/radio production, teaching/lecturing, public relations, ICT, web content management and writing.

-Learners receive regular homework involving independent research, design work and exam practice.
-Their teachers may also set them a Seneca Learning assignment to complete.
-Students in Years 10 and 11 are given Enrichment Booklets for each topic covered – these include tasks to supplement their current learning in the classroom and to embed previously taught content.
+Students receive regular homework involving independent research, design work and exam practice.
+Students are given topic booklets from which they work in the classroom.
+These include new information, model answers and challenges which students may be asked to complete at home.
 Finally, extra support can be gained from the BBC GCSE Bitesize website.

 The link to the Eduqas website can be found here –